Formation of Fast-spinning Neutron Stars in Close Binaries and Magnetar-driven Stripped-envelope Supernovae: Discussion

-The kinetic energies of the discovered GRB-SNe tend to cluster around $(1-2)\times10^{52}\,{\rm{erg}}$, slightly below the maximum available energy of a millisecond magnetar.
-This has been suggested as indirect evidence for the existence of a magnetar engine after these GRB-SN events\cite{mazzali2014}.
-Several $0.1\,M_\odot$ of $^{56}{\rm{Ni}}$ materials proposed by GRB-SN lightcurves also require a newborn NS at the time of explosion, since direct collapse to a BH may hardly lead to a bright SN\cite{woosley1993}.
-However, the BH central engine as the origin of lGRBs still cannot be eliminated.
-Thus, we do not emphasize that all of lGRBs are powered by magnetars rather than only a good fraction of lGRBs could be explained under the magnetar scenario.

-Our models suggest that the explosions of helium stars in close binaries primarily formed through the CEE channel are capable to reproduce not only the universal $E_{\rm{rot,i}}-M_{\rm{ej}}$ correlation, but also event rate densities of magnetar-driven SESNe with observed metallicities.
-In Figure \ref{fig:illustration}, we show an illustration of major formation channels of magnetar-driven SESNe and subsequent close-orbit NS binaries.
+{Our models suggest that the explosions of helium stars in close binaries primarily formed through the CEE channel are capable to reproduce not only the universal $E_{\rm{rot,i}}-M_{\rm{ej}}$ correlation, but also event rate densities of magnetar-driven SESNe with observed metallicities.
+In Figure \ref{fig:illustration}, we show an illustration of {the} formation channel of magnetar-driven SESNe and subsequent close-orbit NS binaries.
 Based on our binary population synthesis simulations, most magnetar-driven SESNe are produced by the first-formed tidally spun-up helium star in a close binary with an MS secondary.
 In order to form such a binary system, the two progenitor stars might initially be in a binary system close enough to experience a CE phase when the primary MS evolves into a giant star.
-Furthermore, a small fraction of magnetar-driven SESNe could originate from explosions of the second-formed fast-spinning helium star in a binary system with a compact-object companion formed via CE evolution, the first SN of which could be a weak SN, an ordinary SN, or a magnetar-driven SESN.
-Therefore, one to two magnetar-driven SESNe are likely to occur in a binary system during its evolution.
+Furthermore, a small fraction of magnetar-driven SESNe could originate from explosions of the second-formed fast-spinning helium star in a binary system with a compact-object companion formed via CE evolution.
+In the system, the first SN could be a weak SN, an ordinary SN, or a magnetar-driven SESN.
+Therefore, one to two magnetar-driven SESNe could occur in a binary system during its evolution. }